 The other kind of device that can be used in the Device Panel is VST plug-ins.
-Aside from setting up Bitwig Studio to recognize the plug-ins you own (see section 4.1.7), we haven't talked much about them.
+Aside from setting up Bitwig Studio to recognize the plug-ins you own (see section 0.3.2.5 for information on the Locations page of the Dashboard), we haven't talked much about them.
 They operate side by side with Bitwig devices, and both generally function in the same way, but the interface for plug-ins is a bit different.